mrled/hugo-theme-cistercian/readme.md

 # hugo-theme-cistercian

+> Can I just say that I love that you made an open-source plugin, and publicized it, for probably one of the most niche applications I have ever seen in my life.

+- pelican_chorus on Reddit

 A small utility theme for displaying Cistercian numerals in Hugo.

 Here's a screenshot of how it is used in your site content: